Eddahkarambu/Slice-of-heaven/README.md

 # Author
 Eddah Karambu
 #### Description
+These classic slice of heaven originals blend your favorite ingredients to create distinctively unforgettable flavor combinations.
+Every one of our Signature and Max Pizzas start with a generous portion of chicken and beef pepperoni or any other.

 #### By **Eddah Karambu**

 ## Setup/Installation Requirements
-* Git clone this project at
+* Git clone this project at https://github.com/Eddahkarambu/Slice-of-heaven.git
 * Cd into DealaniStudio
 * open the project with atom by typing `atom .`
 * To view it in browser click `option + w` command